ParkerICI/premessa/README.md

 ## Starting the GUI and selecting the working directory

-You can start the normalizer GUI by typing the following commands in your R session
+You can start the panel editor GUI by typing the following commands in your R session

 ```
 library(premessa)